john-ml/terminal-discord/help.md

 `help`: Display this text

-### Commands that only work while already in a channel
+### Commands that only work while already in at least one channel

 `channels`: List all other channels in the current server

 `channel c`: View a channel in the current server where channel name contains `c`

+`tab-channel c`: Like `channel`, but open the channel in a new tab

 `image path`: Attach an image